junaidsj/junaidsj/README.md

 *A Naruto-themed C++ program featuring character profiles, jutsu showcase, and battle simulation.
 Fans can simulate fights between Naruto characters!*

 ### 📌 **[YFINANCE](https://github.com/junaidsj/YFINANCE)**
-*Using YFINANCE library to extract data from AMD , Microsoft and Apple company to accomplish the project and quizzes.*
+*Using YFINANCE library to extract data from AMD, Microsoft, and Apple companies to accomplish the project and quizzes.*

 ### 📌 **[Alumni Association Platform](https://github.com/junaidsj/AlumniAssociation)**
 *An academic project developed using the MEAN stack, showcasing full-stack development with dynamic features and a responsive UI.*